Why is my Garbage Disposal Leaking?

 Fixing Leaks from the Top and Side Areas

-For top leaks, use a wrench to loosen the mounting nuts.
+2. Remove the disposal: Use a wrench to loosen the mounting nuts.
 This allows you to remove the appliance from beneath the sink.
-If the flange needs attention, loosen its bolts and slide the clip to extract it from above.

-putty and apply it generously around the flange rim.
-Reinsert the component until snug.
+5. Reinstall the flange and mounting assembly: Reinsert the component until snug.
 Reinstall the mounting assembly and reconnect all components.

-Side leaks often stem from loose drain line connections.
-Simply tighten the metal clamps with a screwdriver.
+6. Tighten side connections: For side leaks, simply tighten the metal clamps with a screwdriver.
 Ensure both dishwasher and main drain line connections are secure.

+8. Test your repair: Always test your work by running water through the system and checking for leaks.

-repair tasks within 30-60 minutes.
+Most homeowners complete these repair tasks within 30-60 minutes.
 The cost typically stays under $10 for materials.
-Always test your work by running water through the system and checking for leaks.

 These DIY techniques can save significant money compared to professional service calls.
 With careful attention to detail, you can achieve lasting results.

 Preventive Maintenance and Regular Checks